seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 From our faults, as faults from seeming, free!

 **ELBOW**
-His neck will come to your waist,–a cord, sir.
+His neck will come to your waist,--a cord, sir.

 **POMPEY**
 I spy comfort; I cry bail.
-Here’s a gentleman and a
+Here's a gentleman and a
 friend of mine.

 *Enter LUCIO*